awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 ## How Aurora cloning works<a name="Aurora.Managing.Clone.Protocol"></a>

 Aurora cloning works at the storage layer of an Aurora DB cluster\.
 It uses a *copy\-on\-write* protocol that's both fast and space\-efficient in terms of the underlying durable media supporting the Aurora storage volume\.
-You can learn more about Aurora cluster volumes in the [Overview of Aurora storage](Aurora.Overview.StorageReliability.md#Aurora.Overview.Storage)\.
+You can learn more about Aurora cluster volumes in the [Overview of Amazon Aurora storage](Aurora.Overview.StorageReliability.md#Aurora.Overview.Storage)\.

 **Topics**
 + [Understanding the copy\-on\-write protocol](#Aurora.Managing.Clone.Protocol.Before)